-Direct lenders, such as banks, online lenders, and other financial institutions, lend you money to buy the car of choice.
-This is considered one of the best options because you get the opportunity to compare the lender with the best terms and conditions.
+Direct lending companies, such as banks and other financial institutions, lend you money to buy the car of choice.
+This is considered one of the best options because you get the opportunity to compare the bank with the best terms and conditions.
 Once you get the loan, go ahead and buy your preferred car.

 Using direct lending is considered a better option compared to going through a dealer because the car seller might require you to add more money as a commission.